monoprosito/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 17. 16-whatsnext: This script display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd
 18. 17-hidethisword: This script all the lines in the file /etc/passwd that do not contain the pattern "bin".
 19. 18-letteronly: This script display all lines of the file /etc/ssh/sshd_config starting with a letter, including capital letters as well.
+20. 19-AZ: This script replace all characters A and c from input to Z and e respectively.